 The Stochastic is an oscillator similar to the RSI which was developed in the 1950s by George Lane.
 This oscillator can help traders determine when a trend may be coming to an end by measuring the momentum of price.
 The Stochastic is calculated using the closing price of an asset and its price range over a certain period of time.

 The Stochastic indicates overbought and oversold conditions and is measured between 0 to 100.
 The market is considered to be overbought when the stochastic is above 80 (perhaps motivating a short position).
 Market conditions are suggested to be oversold when the indicator is below 20 (perhaps motivating a long position).

 An example is shown below for BTC-USD.
 Notice that the Stochastic pushed below 20 on two occasions suggesting the market was oversold as bitcoin traded near $9,200 and would have suggested entering a long position.

 As with the RSI, the price of an asset can remain oversold or overbought for a long period of time so you should not go short or long just because the Stochastic goes above 80 or below 20.
-Instead, you should use an indicator that will confirm the trend (such as moving averages or the Williams’ Alligator) and then use the Stochastic to sell when over overbought in downtrends or buys when oversold in an uptrend.
+Instead, you should use an indicator that will confirm the trend (such as moving averages or the Williams’ Alligator) and then use the Stochastic to sell when an asset is overbought in downtrends (or buy when oversold in an uptrend).